So it has been a while since my last CUPC/8 (formerly known as CUPCake) update.

 The main change is that the memory board is no longer responsible for loading the ROM into primary memory on boot.
 It just didn't make sense for me to use a powerful (relative to CUPC/8) XMEGA MCU within the context of the project as a whole.

-The ROM0 code will be minimal; consiting of a stripped-down I2C driver responsible for the loading of the off-chip ROM chip (ROM1) into primary memory and jumping to the ROM1 start vector.
+code will be minimal; consiting of a stripped-down I2C driver responsible for the loading of the off-chip ROM chip (ROM1

 This is somewhat similar to how modern CPUs bootstrap today.